S0UPernova/sample_app/README.md

 ---

-## From chapter 5 listing 5.4
+### From chapter 5 listing 5.4
-### this command does not work because the link is no longer correct
+This command does not work because the link is no longer correct
 ```
 $ curl -o app/assets/images/kitten.jpg -OL https://cdn.lernenough.com/kitten.jpg
 ```
-### This is with the current address as of 09/14/21
+This is with the current address as of 09/14/21
 ```
 $ curl -o app/assets/images/kitten.jpg -OL https://learnenough.s3-us-west-2.amazonaws.com/kitten.jpg
 ```
 ---
-## From chapter 3.3, Listing 6.27
+### From chapter 3.3, Listing 6.27
-### Missing curly brackets on email uniqueness.
+Missing curly brackets on email uniqueness.
 ```
 class User < ApplicationRecord
   validates :name, presence: true, length: { maximum: 50}